 - ¼ cup brown sugar

-- 1 tbsp cornstarch mixed with 1 tbsp cold water
+- 1 tablespoon cornstarch mixed with 1 tablespoon cold water

 - ½ cup cashews roasted and salted, halves and pieces